tomsWebConsulting/twcsl/v7.1/Page Site Title Change/README.md

 ## Quick Install

-* Add code from file **[page site title change.html][1]** to Page Settings > Advanced > Page Header Code Injection for the page.
+* Add code from file **[page site title change.html][1]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Please see [per-page code injection][2].

 * Read the code for any instructions within.